 Nearby All Saints Garden Arts and Crafts Market also offers original gift ideas and is held every Saturday.
 Here you will find artisan arts and crafts including; sculptures, jewellery, household crafts and paintings.
 Be sure to enjoy the selection of wonderful independent shops nearby to pick up those stocking fillers.

 The annual Mill Road Winter Fair is held on the first Saturday of December each year and brings together local businesses and organisations.
-Enjoy finding your Christmas shopping items from the local shops and stallholders whilst taking in culture from the musicians, artists and dancers.
+It has sadly been cancelled for the past years due to the pandemic but when it is running you can enjoy finding your Christmas shopping items from the local shops and stallholders whilst taking in culture from the musicians, artists and dancers.
 There are many excellent places to eat and drink on Mill Road too.
-A fabulous day out.
+This year it has been replaced by Mill Road Saturdays- see the website for details.

 Nearby Christmas Markets near Cambridge: